Depression and Cognitive Dysfunction

 Issues with depression and cognitive dysfunction have been acknowledged for a long time but previously, it was often thought to be secondary to the other symptoms of depression.
 For example, due to lack of motivation (common in depression), it was thought that people with depression simply weren't motivated to accomplish the cognitive tasks asked of them.
 (Do you have cognitive dysfunction?
 Take our cognitive symptoms of depression test.)

 Now, however, researchers believe this not to be true.
-Not only do we know of the cognitive deficits present during acute depression episodes but we also know that some cognitive deficits do not completely go away even when depression is in remission.
-Impairments in memory is one such deficit that has been shown to be present even when the person is in recovery, independent of medication status.
+Not only do we know of the cognitive deficits present during acute depressive episodes but we also know that some cognitive deficits do not completely go away even when depression is in remission.
+Impairments in memory are one such deficit that has been shown to be present even when the person is in recovery, independent of medication status.

 Additionally, through brain scans, it is now known that depression negatively affects brain volume in some areas and that may be one reason people experience impaired functioning in cognitive areas.

 Other Causes of Cognitive Dysfunction in Depression

 Of course, it's also important to remember that improper dosing of depression medication can also cause cognitive impairment in depression.
 If someone is taking too high a dose of an antidepressant or antipsychotic, for example, they may exhibit similar, or worsening, symptoms of cognitive deficits.
 Careful work with a doctor can prevent this from occurring.